-Bach originally wrote five Passions, three of those are lost forever, buy the Saint John Passion survives in all its glory.
+Bach originally wrote five Passions, three of those are lost forever, but the St John Passion survives in all its glory.
 It is definitely a masterpiece of musical beauty.Book NowTicket prices: $90, $60, $40

 British soprano Gemma Summerfield was winner of both First Prize and the Song Prize at the 2015 Kathleen Ferrier Awards as well as the Jean Meikle Prize for a Duo at the 2017 Wigmore Hall International Song Competition.
 A graduate of the Royal College of Music International Opera School, the Georg Solti Accademia and the Verbier Festival Academy, she is also a Yeoman of the Worshipful Company of Musicians (and a recipient of their Silver Medal) and a Classical Opera Emerging Artist.

 Operatic roles include Gretel Hänsel und Gretel (Royal College of Music International Opera School); Ginevra Ariodante (RCM / London Handel Festival); Rosalinde Die Fledermaus, First Lady Die Zauberflöte and La Chauve-Souris/Une Pastourelle L’enfant et les sortilèges (all RCM); Berenice Il Vologeso (Classical Opera at the Cadogan Hall); and Donna Elvira Don Giovanni (Verbier Festival Academy and Euphonia).

 Engagements in the 2017-18 season include Beethoven’s 9th Symphony (Orchestre de Chambre de Lausanne); Pianomania concert at Cadogan Hall and Bach Magnificat, B Minor Mass and St John Passion (all for Al Bustan Festival).